CarryAllen/Java-DSA/README.md

 # Java-DSA
-This coure id for learning basics of Java along with complete Data Structures Algorithm (DSA
+This coure is for learning basics of Java along with complete Data Structures Algorithm (DSA)